korayozkal/ACDC_lyrics/acdc_lyrics/README.md

 This app uses AC/DC TNT lyrics as base and visualize most used words in the song.

 ## Installation
-#1- Fork the repository and clone it
+#Fork the repository and clone it
-#2- Makesure Plotly is installed
+#Makesure Plotly is installed
 https://plotly.com/python/getting-started/
-#3- run ! python3 acdc_lyrics/acdc.py in your terminal
+#run ! python3 acdc_lyrics/acdc.py in your terminal

 ## Troubleshooting
 #HOW TO SOLVE ImportError: `iplot` can only run inside an IPython Notebook ERROR